Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Porto actually eats.

 Tip: Open daily.
 The 151A address is the original; the second site at 65 is the overflow room.

-Taberna do Largo on Largo Sao Domingos in Porto is a small wine-and-petiscos counter with Iberian acorn ham, queijo da Serra and a regional Portuguese wine list by the glass.
+Taberna do Largo on Largo Sao Domingos in Porto is a small wine-and-petiscos counter with Iberian acorn ham, queijo da Serra and a regional Portuguese wine.

 Signature: Iberian acorn ham, Sheep cheese board